zcysxy/edav-garden/src/site/notes/EDAV - Continuous Variable.md

 A **continuous variable** can in theory take any value over its range, as opposed to a **discrete variable**.

-- [~] The real world is discrete: in practice data for continuous variables are generally **rounded** to some level of measurement accuracy.
+- <span class="alt-check alt-check-tip">The real world is discrete: in practice data for continuous variables are generally **rounded** to some level of measurement accuracy.</span>

 ## Features of Continuous Variables